qanhnn12/8-Week-SQL-Challenge/Case Study #8 - Fresh Segments/Solution/D. Index Analysis.md

 ---
 ### 5. Provide a possible reason why the max average composition might change from month to month?
 Could it signal something is not quite right with the overall business model for Fresh Segments?

 The max average composition decreased overtime because top interests were mostly travel-related services, which were in high seasonal demands for some months throughout a year.
-Customers mainly travelled for vacation or business purposes in the last 3 months and the first 3 months of a year.
+Customers wanted to go on a trip during the last and first 3 months of a year.
 You can see `max_index_composition` were high from September 2018 to March 2019.

 This also means that Fresh Segments's business heavily relied on travel-related services.
 Other products and services didn't receive much interest from customers.